leaf-ai/studio-go-runner/docs/azure.md

 This document describes the Azure specific steps for the installation and use of the studio-go-runner within Azure.

 Before using these instruction you should have an Azure account and have full access to its service principal.
-These instruction will guide you through the creation of a Kubernetes clusters using Microsoft specific tools.
+These instruction will guide you through the creation of a Kubernetes cluster using Microsoft specific tools.
 After completing them you will be able to use the kubectl and other generic tools for installation of the go runner.

-This Go, and the Python found within the reference implementation of StudioML, experiment runners have been tested on the Microsoft Azure cloud.
+This Go runner, and the Python runner found within the reference implementation of StudioML, have been tested on the Microsoft Azure cloud.

+Installation of the RabbitMQ queue server, and the minio S3 server can be done using script found in this repositories cloud sub directory.

 ## Administration Prerequisites

 The Azure installation process will generate a number of keys and other valuable data during the creation of cloud based compute resources that will need to be sequestered in some manner.
 In order to do this a long-lived host should be provisioned provisioned for use with the administration steps detailed within this document.

-Your linux account should have an ssh key generated, see ssh-keygen man pages
+Your linux account should have an ssh key generated, see ssh-keygen man pages.

 Azure can run Kubernetes as a platform for fleet management of machines and container orchestration using AKS supporting regions with machine types that have GPU resources. kubectl can be installed using instructions found at: